YingdongHe/HNU_Solar-tool_page1/README.md

 # HNU Solar Online Tool.
 Mode 1
 -----------------------
 This is Mode 1 of the HNU Solar Online Tool.
-This mode calculates whole-year hourly values of a certain indoor location.
+This mode calculates whole-year hourly Delta MRT values of a certain indoor location.

 This tool is developed by Yingdong He and Jing Yuan, at University of California, Berkeley.